blendsdk/mailserver/README.md

 sudo apt-get install php-cli wget -y
 ```

-Then we call the installer script and wait for the process to finish.
-Depending on the configuration of your server, the installer process
+Then we run the `installer` script.
+Depending on the configuration of your
-could take some time.
+server, the installer process could take some time to finish.

 _Substitute `mail.example.com` with the FDQN of your own mail server_